input-output-hk/mithril/docs/website/blog/2025-05-06-client-breaking-change.md

 :::info

-The new command requires an **ancillary verification key**, which can be provided via the `--ancillary-verification-key` option or the `ANCILLARY_VERIFICATION_KEY` environment variable.
+The new command requires an **ancillary verification key**.
+This key can be provided via the `--ancillary-verification-key` option or the `ANCILLARY_VERIFICATION_KEY` environment variable.
 Details are available on the [Networks configuration](https://mithril.network/doc/next/manual/getting-started/network-configurations) page.

 :::

 To update the Mithril client CLI, use the following one-line command.
-By default, it downloads to the current directory, but you can specify a custom folder with the `-p` option:
+By default, it downloads to the current directory.
+To specify a custom folder, use the `-p` option:

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://raw.githubusercontent.com/input-output-hk/mithril/refs/heads/main/mithril-install.sh | sh -s -- -c mithril-client -d 2517.1 -p $(pwd)